mosaicnetworks/monetd/docs/giverny.rst

 The ``server`` sub-command is used for admninstering a REST server used to co-ordinate configurations between multiple nodes prior to the initial node of a network.

 The server listens on port 8088.
+It writes logs to ``.monet/giverny/server.log``.

 For instructions on how to use, see the recipes for setting up networks.